yiisoft/yii-view-renderer/README.md

 ## General usage

-The view renderer renders the view and places it in the `Psr\Http\Message\ResponseInterface` instance:
+The view renderer renders the view template and returns result as a `Psr\Http\Message\ResponseInterface` instance:

 ```php
 /**